schyntax/schyntax/README.md

 * All expressions accept any number of arguments, and may mix includes and excludes.
 For example, you might specify every weekday except tuesday as `days(mon..fri, !tues)`.
 * All time-related values are evaluated as UTC. `hours(12)` will be noon UTC, not noon local.
 * Numeric ranges are specified in the form of `start..end`.
 For example, `days(1..5)` is the first five days of the month.
 The order of start and end is significant, and in cases where `start > end` it will be interpreted as a range which wraps.
 In other words, `minutes(58..2)` means it will run on minutes 58, 59, 0, 1, and 2.
+* The `..` operator is inclusive of the start and end values. `1..4` is equal to `1,2,3,4`.
+There is also a `...` operator which is the "half-open" range operator, meaning it is inclusive of the start, but exclusive of the end value. `1...4` is equal to `1,2,3`.
 * The wildcard `*` operator means "any value."
 For example, `min(*)` means "run every minute."
 * The `%` operator can be used to define intervals. `seconds(*%2)` will run on all even seconds. `seconds(7%3)` will run at 7,10,13, ...,55, and 58 seconds of every minute. `seconds(7..19%4)` will run at 7,11,15, and 19 seconds. `seconds(57..4%2)` will run at 57,59,1, and 3 seconds.
 Note that the interval operation is always relative to the start value in the range.